gandie/pyCrawler/README.md

 python setup.py install
 ```

-It is also possible to build a debian-package using the make-deb
+It is also possible to build a debian-package using the <a href="https://github.com/nylas/make-deb">make-deb</a>
 toolchain.

 # Usage